t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 The `next.config.mjs` file is used to configure Next.js.
 See [Next.js Docs](https://nextjs.org/docs/api-reference/next.config.js/introduction) for more information.
 Note: The .mjs extension is used to allow for ESM imports.

-## `package.json`

-The `package.json` file is used to configure the project details, dependencies, and scripts.
-See [npm Docs](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) for more information.

 ## `postcss.config.cjs`

 The `postcss.config.cjs` file is used for Tailwind PostCSS usage.
 See [Taiwind PostCSS Docs](https://tailwindcss.com/docs/installation/using-postcss) for more information.

-<sub>(with TailwindCSS)</sub>
+<sub>(with Tailwind CSS)</sub>

 ## `prettier.config.cjs`

-The `prettier.config.cjs` file is used to configure Prettier to include the Prettier-TailwindCSS plugin.
-See [the Tailwind blog post](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier) for more information.
+The `prettier.config.cjs` file is used to configure Prettier to include the prettier-plugin-tailwindcss for formatting Tailwind CSS classes.
+See the [Tailwind CSS blog post](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier) for more information.

-<sub>(with TailwindCSS)</sub>
+<sub>(with Tailwind CSS)</sub>

 ## `tsconfig.json`